philip860/oracle_automation/README.md

 ## 🔧 Requirements

 - Oracle Instant Client (with `libclntsh.so`)
-- `oracledb` Python package (test sucessfully with `Version 1.2.2` Latest Version: 3.0 may return "Certificate validation failure"  )
+- `oracledb` Python package (test sucessfully with `Version 1.2.2` Latest `Version 3.0.0` may return "Certificate validation failure, for some Connections!"  )
 - Oracle Wallet (for TCPS connections)

 ---